ONSdigital/sdg_data_updates/2.c.1_python/README.md

 [Identifying food price anomalies to support the Sustainable Development Goals](https://www.ons.gov.uk/economy/inflationandpriceindices/methodologies/identifyingfoodpriceanomaliestosupportthesustainabledevelopmentgoals).

 Finally, the data are formatted to fit the csv requirements of the [UK SDG data website](https://sdgdata.gov.uk/).

+This script will currently only work on UK data, but can be adapted for use by other countries.

 ### Instructions for updating 2-c-1 data